-4. Conclusion
+V. Conclusion

-An inverter for medium or large photovoltaic applications has been presented.
-The inverter features decoupled control of active and reactive power.
-It does not require an intermediate stage of DC/DC control, as the optimum DC voltage is set by the inverter itself by means of a fuzzy MPPT.

-The simulation of the whole system has been done in Matlab-Simulink and it shows an excellent performance of both inverter and MPPT, with negligible fluctuation of the DC bus voltage, fast tracking of optimum operating point, and almost instantaneous tracking of power factor reference.
+This system is for medium or large photovoltaic applications are presented.
+It is not require any DC/DC control scheme throughout the process.
+And it mainly control the both active and reactive powers simultaneously. as the optimum DC voltage is set by the inverter itself by means of a fuzzy MPPT.
+The simulation of the whole system has been done in Matlab- Simulink and it shows an excellent performance of both inverter and MPPT, with negligible fluctuation of the DC bus voltage, fast tracking of optimum operating point, and almost instantaneous tracking of power factor reference.